Sylius/Sylius/docs/customization/api.rst

 Then let's say you want to remove ``translations``.

-Utilising serialization groups to remove fields might be quite tricky as symfony combines all of the serialization files into one.
+Utilising serialization groups to remove fields might be quite tricky as Symfony combines all of the serialization files into one.
 The easiest solution to remove the field is to create a new serialization group and use it for fields you want to have and declare this group in the endpoint.

 First let's add the ``config/api_platform/Product.xml`` configuration file.
 See ``How to add an additional endpoint?`` for more information.